2023 The Basque Country

 Coffee here, before we drive one hour up to the Pass of Roncesvalles, the crossing point to Spain since ancient times, mentioned in the Song of Roland, a 9th-century epic about Charlemagne’s troops fighting off the ‘Moors’ (the Muslim rulers of Spain at the time).

 We are now in the Spanish province of Navarre.
-Group lunch in the small town of Auritz-Burguete – our introduction to the change in eating times when crossing over into Spain: in Spain, lunch starts at 2 p.m. – or 1.30 if you push it!
-After lunch we drive one hour down onto the plains for our overnight stay in the Navarrese capital of Pamplona (population 200,000).
-Famous for its crazy Running of the Bulls each July, its most famous visitor was Ernest Hemingway who wrote his first novel Fiesta: the Sun Also Rises following his visits here in his mid-twenties.
-Dr T will take us on a walking tour to see the bull running sites, mementos of Hemingway, and the fine Museo de Navarra which illustrates the range and richness of Spanish history in this area.
+Group snack lunch in a pub by the Roncesvalles monastic complex.
+After lunch we drive one hour down onto the plains for our overnight stay in the Navarrese capital of Pamplona (population 200,000), famous for its crazy Running of the Bulls each July; Ernest Hemingway wrote his first novel Fiesta: the Sun Also Rises following his visits here.

-Sunday 8th Spanish Basque Country: Gernika to San Sebastián (3 nights)
+Sunday 8th Spanish Basque Country: Bilbao to San Sebastián (3 nights)

-9.00 a.m. departure on a Dr T walking tour taking in the Parte Vieja (Old Town), and the newer town that grew up with 19th-century tourism – with fine Belle Epoque houses (late-Victorian/Edwardian era) – including the city’s finest beach, the Playa de La Cocha.
-After coffee we will take in the Aquarium, built into the edge of the Citadel on the hill of Monte Urgell.
-We finish with a group lunch at a fine seafood restaurant.
+9.30 a.m.
+Dr T walking tour of San Sebastian taking in the Parte Vieja (Old Town), and the newer town that grew up with 19th-century tourism – with fine Belle Epoque houses (late-Victorian/Edwardian era) – including the city’s finest beach, the Playa de La Cocha.
+After coffee we will take in the Aquarium.
+We finish with a group lunch at a busy little city-centre restaurant.

 Free afternoon and evening to explore this great city.